antoniofs23/Columnar/README.md

 ## Installation
 clone this repo to your home directory via:
+*the install file assumes python is already installed* if not python 3.10 is required prior to running `INSTALL.sh`

 1. `git clone https://github.com/antoniofs23/Columnar.git`
 2. In app directory run the `INSTALL.sh` file

-*the install file assumes python is already installed* if not python 3.10 is required

 ### running the app
 The app should auto-start on login.